U.S. Route 11 in Tennessee: Cleveland to Charleston Concrete Highway

-The longest segment of the original concrete US 11 located in Charleston was listed on the National Register of Historic Places (NRHP) on January 10, 2008, as the Cleveland to Charleston Concrete Highway.
-This segment, built from 1925 to 1927, now consists of Market and Water streets and runs from US 11 to the Hiwassee River where the original bridge was located.
+The longest segment of the original concrete U.S. 11 located in Charleston was listed on the National Register of Historic Places (NRHP) on January 10, 2008, as the Cleveland to Charleston Concrete Highway.
+This segment, built from 1925 to 1927, now consists of Market and Water streets and runs from U.S. 11 to the Hiwassee River where the original bridge was located.